 After the breathing tube is out, a nurse will help you cough and take deep breaths

 every couple of hours.
-This will be uncomfortable due to soreness, but it is very important
+This will be uncomfortable due to soreness, but it's very important

 that you do this to keep mucus from collecting in your lungs and possibly causing